Intro: Things cats hate

-Which is why it’s worth looking at the following 12 things that your cat dearly wishes you would just? stop.
+Which is why it’s worth looking at the following 12 things that cats hate and dearly wishes you would just stop.
 Yes, I am being held hostage by my cat.
 Yes, he is forcing me to write this article.
 Please send for help.

 Let’s start with the obvious, shall we

 It’s no secret that most cats despise getting wet.
 Anyone with even a passing knowledge of the furry fiends knows that attempting to bathe a cat is usually going to result in a cocktail of blood, tears and soapy water.